deckhouse/deckhouse/ee/candi/cloud-providers/vcd/docs/ENVIRONMENT.md

 ### Using the data store

 * VCD supports CSI, disks created by CSI is VCD Independent Disks.
+* Guest property `disk.EnableUUID` should be globally enabled for the org.
 * Known limitation - CSI disks cannot support resizing at all.